On-y-va/onyva_fe/README.md

 2. `cd` into the root directiory
 3. `bundle install`
 4. `rails db:{drop,create,migrate,seed}`
-5. Set up your Google OAuth 2 credentials in config/initializers/omniauth.rb.
-You will need to create a project in the Google Cloud Console, enable the Google OAuth 2 API, and create a client ID and client secret.
-6. Run the test suite with `bundle exec rspec`
+5. Run the test suite with `bundle exec rspec`
-7. Pull down the [Back-End repo](https://github.com/On-y-va/onyva_be).
+6. Pull down the [Back-End repo](https://github.com/On-y-va/onyva_be).
 Set up instructions are in that repository's README.
 Do not nest this inside your front-end repository.
-8. Start the local server by running `rails s'
+7. Start the local server by running `rails s'
+8. Visit the app on `localhost:3000` in your web browser.

 ## Usage
 To use the application, go to http://localhost:3000 in your web browser.
 You should see the homepage, which displays a list of your trips if you are logged in, or a login/signup form if you are not.